ArnoVdH/photoblog/content/blog/2019/ubi_introduction.md

 ### Poverty

+Guarantee a living wage, eradicate poverty.

 ### Communality

+Encourage a multitude of different living arrangements.

 ### Human rights and human decency

+A BI is a way to guarantee people have the means to secure basic human rights and live with the necessary decency they deserve.

 ### Ecology and quality of life

+Less work, less consumerism, less polution

+More time to do qualitative things in life

 ### Autonomy, power and alternatives

+The power to say no to a job.
+The time to search for the best solutions.

 ### Redress and reparations

+Intergenerational injustice is difficult to trace.
+BI could manage this.
+Those who profited over time would have to pay for those that were disadvantaged by it.

 ## Possible problems with a BI